 Personally, I’ve never been a fan of SkyTeam, it’s always seemed to be full of second (and third) rate carriers, essentially the alliance of left-overs.
 However Delta has a solid business class product and Air France’s La Premiere is arguably the best first class experience both on the ground and in the air.
 But that’s it.

-There are two programmes that I’m going to focus on in this article, both of which have the lowest requirements for earning Elite Plus status across the alliance.
-The first is Air Europa’s SUMA programme.
+The programme that I’m going to focus on is Air Europa’s SUMA programme.
 They’re a small Spanish carrier, with their headquarters in Majorca.
 Spain is somewhat of an IAG and oneworld strong-hold with both Iberia and low-cost carrier Vueling being based there.

 I discounted the Delta programme as they have a minimum threshold of $6,000 to get to gold status.
 They also are rather opaque as they don’t publish any reward charts and have form for changing key details of their programme at very short notice.